Skip to Main Content

 Grading

 Your grade is computed out of 1000 points.
-The donut chart to the right has the distribution of the 1000 points among assignments, recitation attendance, quizzes and exams.
+The donut chart to the right has the distribution of the 1000 points among labs, assignments, recitation attendance, quizzes and exams.

-There are 5 labs.
+There are 10 labs.
 Each lab is worth 10 points.

 Each recitation is 5 points (3 attendance, 1 pre quiz, 1 post quiz).
 You have to attend at least 10 out of 13 recitations and take the respective quizzes for the full 50 points.
 Quiz points are dependent upon recitation attendance (if you don’t attend a recitation it is 0 (zero) points even if you take the quizzes).
 Canvas will retain the highest 10 scores (up to 50 points) and drop the remaining 3 lowest scores.